wessmaker/wessmaker_restapi_bundle_plate/README.md

    ```

--  Explicitly set the RunTimeDelegate to avoid issues of classes not found
+-  Explicitly setting the RunTimeDelegate to avoid issues of classes not found
    ```java
    javax.ws.rs.ext.RuntimeDelegate.setInstance(new org.apache.cxf.jaxrs.impl.RuntimeDelegateImpl());
    // This explicitly sets the RunTimeDelegate